shaneharter/PHP-Daemon/README.md

     When run in Verbose mode, the contents of the log file are also written to STDOUT.
 This is also the case if the supplied filename cannot be open and written-to.

 * ###Simple Plugin Loader
-A plugin can be created very easily by implementing the Core_PluginInterface.
+A plugin can be created very easily by implementing the Core_IPluginInterface.
 Currently, you must save your plugins in /Core/Plugins and they must be named using Zend Framework conventions (Core_Plugins_{ClassName}).
 The advantage of writing code as a Plugin, in addition to it being obviously reusable, is the ability to hook into the check_environment, setup, and destructor.
 The primary reason the Plugin interface was developed for v1.1.0 was to devise a way to simplify Core_Daemon and move INI file and Memcached dependence out of the core.

 * ###Simple Config Loading
 A simple Plugin loader is included, and the first plugin created will help you use and validate Ini files.
 This functionality was moved from the daemon core into a Plugin for the 1.1.0 release to simplify daemon core.